Cultural Policy in Melbourne

-Cultural Heritage
+Cultural policy

 The Yarra River, known as Birrarung in the local language, has always held profound significance as a meeting place for the people of the Eastern Kulin Nation, who are the traditional custodians of Melbourne.

 Flowing from the suburbs to the heart of the central city, the Yarra River serves as a gateway to Melbourne’s vibrant arts precinct.
 This area is home to an array of cultural institutions, including the National Gallery of Victoria, Melbourne Theatre Company, Australian Centre for Contemporary Arts, Melbourne Recital Centre, and the University of Melbourne Faculty of Fine Arts and Music, among others.
+The City of Melbourne manages local libraries, museums and a range of arts facilities including Arts House.

 Consistently recognised as one of the world’s most liveable cities, Melbourne’s greatest strength lies in its diversity.
 Its population hails from over 200 countries, speaking a staggering 260 languages and practicing 135 faiths.
 Remarkably, 34% of the city’s residents were born outside of Australia.
 This rich tapestry of experiences and perspectives contributes to a vibrant creative scene, featuring nearly 400 festivals and celebrations, along with more than 550 live music venues.

-Moreover, the cost of living in Melbourne, as in Australia as a whole, continues to rise, putting significant financial stress on many renters.
+The cost of living in Melbourne, as in Australia as a whole, continues to rise, putting significant financial stress on many renters.
 In response, numerous long-term city dwellers have seized the opportunity to embrace remote-working arrangements, relocating from metropolitan Melbourne to the state’s burgeoning regional areas.
 As incomes struggle to keep pace with soaring housing costs, there is an evident and growing need for nationwide investment in social housing.

 © Images Courtesy of Getty/Canva